 Step 1: Create a bootable DVD disk or USB flash drive with an Ubuntu server image.
 Boot your server from ISO.
 Make sure that English is selected, Confirm with Enter

-Step 2: Select the first Option "Install EVE Pro Bare" Confirm with Enter
+Step 2: Select "Update to the new installer" Confirm with Enter